Today’s Quote: “Humility does not mean you think less of yourself, it means you think of yourself less”- Ken Blanchard

 All that talk about walking inside of your calling, this is what we’re talking about!

 Whether it’s serving different people for different seasons in different ways, or one very specific outreach that you’re to focus on; Again, your calling is solely and uniquely for you.

-But you can be sure of this, you have a calling.
+And you can be sure of this: you have a calling.

 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.” –Ephesians 2:10

 Does the idea of using your life to serve other people sound uncool or unrewarding?

 Trust me, the enemy is all over you not serving.

 Because once you taste that kind of real life, there will be no going back for you.

 And he knows very well how effective and influential you can be.